top of page

 SKIF runs every Sunday from 3-5 pm.
 If there is any variation from this, you can be notified by signing up to our E-Bulletin!

-The leaders at SKIF, or as we call them, Helfer, are a group of young adults (18-20) who volunteer their time to make SKIF possible.
-All the helfer have completed a 2 year training course and have an up to date level 2 first aid and CPR qualification as well as volunteering working with children checks.
+The leaders at SKIF, or as we call them, Helfer, are a group of young adults (18-21) who volunteer their time to make SKIF possible.
+All the helfer have completed a 2 year training course and have an up to date level 2 First Aid Certificate and CPR qualification as well as volunteering Working with Children Checks.

-SKIF is accredited with the Australian Childhood Foundation to ensure the safeguarding of children under SKIF's care.
+SKIF is accredited organisation to ensure the safeguarding of children under SKIF's care.

 What do you do at SKIF?

-During Sunday SKIF the kids are generally split in age groups where the junior half and the senior half do different activities based on SKIF’s 3 ideologies.
+During Sunday SKIF the SKIFistn (participants) are generally split in age groups where the junior half and the senior half do different activities based on SKIF’s 3 ideologies.
 The SKIFistn do fun activities organized by the helfer where they learn about events that happen around the world along with different aspects of their Jewish identities including Yiddish as a language and culture.
-SKIF also organizes other events throughout the year both Jewish (e.g. Purim party), as well other events such as ice skating.
+SKIF also organizes other events throughout the year both Jewish (e.g. Purim party), as well other fun events such as ice skating, for example.

 What are SKIF's ideologies?

-See the 'About Us' page for info on our ideologies.
+See the 'About Us' page for information on our ideologies.

 Is there anyone else involved with running the organisation?

-The day to day running of SKIF (sundays, events and camps) is done by the helfer group, however matters to do with finance and any legal issues are brought to the Bund by the helfer, who also provide experienced suggestions for the helfer.
+The day to day running of SKIF (Sundays, events and camps) is done by the Helfer group, however matters to do with finance and any legal issues are brought to the Bund, who also provide experienced suggestions for the Helfer.
 The Jewish Labour Bund inc is the parent organisation of SKIF.

 How many camps do you run every year?

 SKIF runs 3 camps each year.
-Winter camp (held during the winter school holidays) is for everyone, It is 3 nights for juniors and 6 nights for seniors.
-SKIF holds a spring or autumn camp (it varies each year) for 3 nights just for seniors.
-There is also a summer camp held over the summer holidays which is 14 nights for juniors and 17 nights for seniors.
+Winter Camp (held during the winter school holidays) is for everyone, It is 3 nights for juniors and 6 nights for seniors.
+SKIF holds a spring or Autumn Camp (it varies each year) for 3 nights just for seniors.
+There is also a Summer Camp held over the summer holidays which is 14 nights for everyone.

 CAMP FAQS